calyxir/calyx/docs/tutorial/frontend-tut.md

 ## A tiny example

-Here's a MrXL program in all its glory:
+Here's a MrXL program that squares and then sums an input array:
 ```
 {{#include ../../frontends/mrxl/test/sos.mrxl}}
 ```

-The program is short enough for us to pick apart line by line:
+This short program shows off all of MrXL's features, so let's pick it apart line by line:
 1. We specify an array, `avec`, which will have four integers.
 The `input` keyword means that an external harness will populate the array.
 2. We specify `sos`, a register.
 The `output` keyword means that we will populate `sos` in our program.
 3. The `map` operation gets the values of `avec` and raises each to the second power.
 We stash the result in a new array, `squares`.
 The number `1` denotes a *parallelism factor* of 1, meaning that the operation is performed sequentially.
 We will improve this shortly.